OperationNT414C/DSMotion/README.md

  * PCSF00349 - Flower - The game is playable.
  * PCSF00007 - WipEout 2048 - The game can be played with motion commands option.
  * PCSA00029 - Uncharted Golden Abyss - River game at chapter 12 and other balance mini-games can be completed.
+ * PCSB00360 - Rayman Legends - Murfy can now perform actions which requires motion control.
- * PCSB00031 - Virtua Tennis 4 - "Match VR" mode has inverted horizontal controls.
+ * PCSB00031 - Virtua Tennis 4 - "Match VR" mode could feel it has inverted horizontal controls (read limitations).
- * PCSF00024 - Gravity Rush - "No gravity" mode has inverted horizontal controls.
+ * PCSF00024 - Gravity Rush - "No gravity" mode could feel it inverted horizontal controls (read limitations).

 ### Limitations